Mayo county ladies' football team: Championship

-Mayo finished second in group A and played the winners of Group D, Cork, in the quarter finals on the 9th of July in Cusack Park.
+Mayo finished second in group A and played the winners of Group D, Cork, in the quarter-finals on 9 July in Cusack Park.
 Mayo had the better start with early points from Sinead Walsh, Shauna Howley and Kathryn Sullivan.
 In the 10th minute Mayo's Walsh got a goal, but Cork responded throughout the half with points to keep a close score line.
-At half-time the score line was 0-11 to 1-7.
+At half-time the score line was 0–11 to 1–7.
 In the second half both sides traded points early on and the score line remained close until Lisa Cafferky capitalised on a Cork kick-out error and scored a goal.
-Despite Cork mounting a late comeback Mayo continued to trade points, running out eventual winners with a final score line of 2-13 to 0-17.
-In the semi-final Mayo faced Kerry on the 16th of July in Croke Park.
+Despite Cork mounting a late comeback Mayo continued to trade points, running out eventual winners with a final score line of 2–13 to 0–17.
+In the semi-final Mayo faced Kerry on 16 July in Croke Park.
 Mayo got the first score of the game but Kerry responded with two goals in the first 10 minutes.
-Mayo reacted well scoring several points and reducing the gap to 3, but another goal in the 20th minute gave Kerry a 7 point lead at the end of the half.
-At half-time the score line was 3-06 to 0-08.
+Mayo reacted well scoring several points and reducing the gap to 3, but another goal in the 20th minute gave Kerry a 7-point lead at the end of the half.
+At half-time the score line was 3–06 to 0–08.
 In the second half both sides traded points before Kerry got another goal in the 43rd minute extending their lead to 10 points.
-Despite some good Mayo play the team was unable to make up the large deficit, a final score line of 4-10 to 0-13 to Kerry, knocking Mayo out of the competition.
+Despite some good Mayo play the team was unable to make up the large deficit, a final score line of 4–10 to 0–13 to Kerry, knocking Mayo out of the competition.
 Two players, Danielle Caldwell and Shauna Howley, received All-Star awards for the 2022 season.